 The Mining Commission was established by the State Legislature in 1993 to adopt regulations necessary to implement the New Mexico Mining Act and to oversee their implementation.
 The Mining Act is a hard-rock reclamation act.
 The Director of the Mining and Minerals Division (M&MD) of the New Mexico Energy, Minerals and Natural Resources Department (NMEMNRD) is charged with carrying out the Mining Act regulations.
 The Mining Commission acts as a board for any affected party to appeal decisions of the Director of the Mining and Minerals Division.
-The Director of NMBGMR, represented by Doug Bland, is currently the chairman and one of the seven voting members of the Mining Commission.
+The Director of the Bureau of Geology, represented by Virginia McLemore, is one of the seven voting members of the Mining Commission.

 The Mining Safety Advisory Board was created in 1961 by the State Legislature.
 The Board meets upon the request of the State Mine Inspector and formulates rules and regulations, or amendments to the same, for the prevention and reporting of accidents.
-The Director of NMBGMR, L.Greer Price, is chairman of the Board, as designated in the NMBGMR enabling act.
+The Director of the Bureau of Geology, Nelia Dunbar, is chairman of the Board, as designated in the New Mexico Bureau of Geology & Mineral Resources enabling act.

 The Water Quality Control Commission was created in 1967 by the State Legislature.
 The Commission is the official state water-pollution-control agency and may take all necessary action required by the Federal Water Pollution Control Act, the Federal Clean Waters Restoration Act, and the State Water Quality Act.
 The Commission oversees the certification of water-utilities operators and the construction-loan program for community sewage systems.
 New Mexico was one of the first states to develop a comprehensive and workable set of regulations to protect ground water.
 These regulations have been used by other states as a model for preparing their regulations.
-Doug Bland is the Bureau's representative on the Commission.
+State Geologist Nelia Dunbar is our representative on the Commission.